SonWende/ssqPCRmf/README.md

 mv bac120_metadata_r95.tsv 01_Download_Refseq_Genomes/
 ```
 GTDB might have newer releases, check under https://data.ace.uq.edu.au/public/gtdb/data/releases/ and select the desired version

 ### Filter for the desired Taxonomy.

+In the following example of the workflow the genome of interest is a *Aureimonas altamirensis C2P003* and the exclusion genomes are selected from the family *Xanthomonodaceae*.
+For different exclusion groups, change the file names and parameters accordingly.

-For selecting all listed geneoms from the family of Xanthomonodaceae, the search term would be <code>f__Xanthomonodaceae</code>.
+For selecting all listed genomes from the family of Xanthomonodaceae, the search term would be <code>f__Xanthomonodaceae</code>.
 You can filter either based on the GTDB taxonomy (use column 17 in gtdb metadata table) or the ncbi taxnomy (use column 79 in gtdb metadata table)
 ```
 # move to genomes directory
 cd 01_Download_Refseq_Genomes